 ISO 16620-2 is an international standardized method for determining biobased content of solid, liquid and gaseous samples using Carbon-14 analysis that can be applied to flavors, fragrances, food, beverages and supplements.
-An ISO 16620-2 analytical report for a flavor or fragrance sample would show the percentage of biobased carbon as a fraction of total carbon in a material submitted for analysis.
+The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of TC or TOC.

 Accelerator Mass Spectrometry, referred to as Method C in the standard, is the most advanced technology capable of obtaining high-precision results from samples as small as 1 mg.